hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

 2. Go in your web projects directory (example: `$ cd /var/www` or `$ cd /srv`)

-5. Download and install Composer (if you haven't already done so):
+3. Download and install Composer (if you haven't already done so):

 	`$ curl -sS https://getcomposer.org/installer | php -- --filename=composer -- --install-dir=/usr/local/bin`

-6. Download the project using Git:
+4. Download the project using Git:

 	`$ git clone https://github.com/hipay/hipay-wallet-cashout-mirakl-integration hipay_mirakl`

-7. Go in the project directory: `cd hipay_mirakl`
+5. Go in the project directory: `cd hipay_mirakl`

-8. Install the project's dependencies using Composer:
+6. Install the project's dependencies using Composer:

 	`$ composer install`

 	This step may take a few minutes to complete as the project and its dependencies are being downloaded and configured.
+7. (Optional) If you use the default logs file (`/var/log/hipay.log`), run the following commands :

+        `$ touch /var/log/hipay.log`

+        `$ chmod 755 /var/log/hipay.log`

 During the installation, Composer will ask you to provide some parameters, including your HiPay account credentials and your Mirakl API credentials.
 Please go to the [Prerequisites and recommendations](https://developer.hipay.com/doc/hipay-marketplace-cashout-mirakl-integration/#prerequisites-and-recommendations) section if you need more information about these parameters.